theharithsa/Dynatrace-CSKO26-Bengaluru/GLOSSARY.md

 A comprehensive glossary of Digital Experience Monitoring (DEM) terms for Dynatrace CSKO26 Bengaluru.

+👉 Prefer the neon-styled version?
+[Explore the interactive glossary](glossary.html).

 ## 📋 Table of Contents

 - [Core Concepts](#core-concepts)